-From the 23rd of May to the 1st of June 2022, the European Foundation for Support of Culture (EUFSC) will present the inaugural edition of the Chamber Classic International Competition in Tel Aviv, Israel.
+From the 23rd of May to the 1st of June 2022, the European Foundation for Support of Culture (EUFSC) will present the inaugural edition of the Chamber Classic International Competition in Dubai, UAE.

 Some of the most distinguished strings artists have been invited to be part of the board and are the following: Chair of the jury and founder of the string quartets agency Impresariat Simmenauer, Sonia Simmenauer (Germany); founding member of the Jerusalem Quartet, violinist Sergei Bresler (Israel); performer at some of the most esteemed music halls around the world, violinist Karen Shahgaldyan (Russia/Armenia); winner of the Gaspar Cassado International Cello Competition and founding member of the Trio Shaham Erez Wallfisch, cellist Raphael Wallfisch (UK).